 3. Correct Low Progesterone

-Progesterone is required for ovulation and therefore plays a very important rolein conception.
-It functions by maintaining the lining of the uterus and helping the fertilized egg to attach.
+Progesterone plays a very important role in conception by maintaining the lining of the uterus and helping the fertilized egg to attach.

 Not surprisingly, low progesterone has also been linked to infertility and miscarriage.
-If your provider has confirmed you have insufficient progesterone, here are a few tips that can help.
+If your provider has confirmed you have insufficient progesterone, learn more about root causes and follow these tips to help raise it naturally.

 Ways to Boost Progesterone (5)